neuropsychology/NeuroKit/studies/eog_blinktemplate/README.md

-# Estimation of a Template for Blinks in Electrooculography (EOG)
+# Blink Template Estimation for Electrooculography (EOG)

 *This study can be referenced by* [citing the package](https://github.com/neuropsychology/NeuroKit#citation).